 “And put your puny weapons away I have no interest in you.
 While you are here though I demand you tell me where a certain dragon is.”

-Ayana became enraged as she watched him pocket her arrow tip.
+Anika became enraged as she watched him pocket her arrow tip.
 She was not a puny elf, how could he, and Tarnink, well she knew he was the best and most trusted man of Lenagard’s Army.
-She would not help him either, no matter what the circumstances.
+She would not help him either, no matter the circumstances.
 How dare this man insult them!
 Arajuan or not he would hear it from her.
 She gained the courage she needed from her own indignation.